RossyElania/Uso-de-Excel/README.en.md

 # Excel Usage
 Excel files used for data manipulation, visualization, and analysis through native Excel features like pivot tables, formulas, charts, and data segmentation.
-These files enable the exploration of trends, calculation of key indicators, and generation of helpful visualizations for decision-making.
+These files enable the exploration of trends, calculation of key indicators, and generation of helpful visualizations for decision making.

 ---
 ## Dynamic Dashboard: Credit Applications in Savings and Loan Associations (2012–2024)